Dictionaries & Encyclopedias

 Ed. by Simon Hornblower and Antony Sprawforth.
 (2002) Covers the Greco-Roman world.
 It includes articles and definitions regarding literature, art, philosophy, law, biography, mythology, science, geography, daily life, and broad cultural and historical trends.

-Ed. by Brian Faqan. "...covers entire spectrum of human existence" from Australopithecines to modern New York City.
+2nd ed.
+Ed. by Neil Asher Silberman. "...covers entire spectrum of human existence" from Australopithecines to modern New York City.
 All aspects of archaeology from Acheulean tradition to zoology.
 Signed entries with bibliographies and cross-references.
 No entries for individual archaeologists, but those mentioned in the text are indexed.
 Maps and timelines included.
 Updates and expands the Cambridge Encyclopedia of Archaeology (copies available in multiple locations), but lacks its illustrations of artifacts, architectural forms, and art.

 Oxford Dictionary of Byzantium. (pub.:1991; released Online:2005)